lehigh-university-libraries/rollout/examples/README.md

 ## GitHub

-In the [github](../.github/workflows/github-integration-test.yml) you will find a sample GitHub Action you could add to your GitHub repo to trigger deployments.
+In the [github](./github) directory you will find a sample GitHub Action script you could add to your GitHub repo to trigger deployments.
+You can see the script in action in [the GitHub Action integraton test that runs in this repo](../.github/workflows/github-integration-test.yml).

 ## GitLab